Christmas in Wonderland: Plot

-The Saunders family has just moved from Los Angeles to Edmonton right before Christmas leaving them with no Christmas spirit with the exception of the bright eyed 6-year-old Mary.
-They go to the majestic West Edmonton Mall for Christmas shopping.
-16-year-old Danny and 12-year-old Brian find out that their father, Wayne, had been fired from his job and Christmas might not happen this year.
+The Saunders family has just moved from Los Angeles to Edmonton right before Christmas.
+They are left with no Christmas spirit, with the exception of the bright eyed 6-year-old Mary.
+They go to the majestic West Edmonton Mall to do Christmas shopping.
+14-year-old Danny and 12-year-old Brian find out that their father, Wayne, had been fired from his job and Christmas might not happen this year.
 He leaves Danny in charge of Brian and Mary.
 Mary tells Santa that she wants a million dollars for Christmas for Wayne, although she doesn't know he was fired.
 She also says the same thing to "Rudolph" the reindeer and Brian tells her that if she wanders off again, the "Mall Ghost" will eat her.
 They then go to the ice rink.

 Meanwhile, Leonard and Sheldon Cardoza are talking about using counterfeit money to get real money in exchange.
 In an argument, Leonard accidentally knocks it off the ledge and onto the ice rink.
-Brian and Mary find it and not knowing that it's counterfeit money, leave to go on a shopping spree.
+Brian and Mary find it and not knowing that it's counterfeit money, go on a shopping spree.
 Mary thinks Santa gave it to her as an early present.
 Ginger Peachum goes to Leonard and Sheldon and gets mad at them for losing it.
 They go to the ice rink to find Brian and Mary, but they have already left.
-They buy a motorcycle while Wayne is having a tough time buying a gift for his wife, Judy, who is still in Los Angeles after getting bumped.
+They buy a motorcycle while Wayne is having a tough time choosing a gift for his wife, Judy, who is still in Los Angeles after getting bumped.
 In the backroom, Gordon McLoosh from the RCMP comes to investigate the case of how counterfeit money is appearing all over the mall with the story of two kids claiming that they won the lottery.
-They find the address where they want the motorcycle to be delivered.
+They find the address where the motorcycle is to be delivered.
 They go there and, seeing all the unpacked boxes everywhere, think they are going to move (which is odd, considering they just got there).
 They find a family photo and use it as evidence.
 They then search the mall for Wayne, thinking he is the one behind all the counterfeit money.